JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2020-12-05-onto_electra_small_uncased_en.md

 Onto is a Named Entity Recognition (or NER) model trained on OntoNotes 5.0.
 It can extract up to 18 entities such as people, places, organizations, money, time, date, etc.

-This model uses the pretrained `electra_small_uncased` model from the `BertEmbeddings` annotator as an input.
+This model uses the pretrained `electra_base_uncased` model from the `BertEmbeddings` annotator as an input.

 ## Predicted Entities